QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s4.privesc/index.md

 * 🎠 Misconfigured [NFS shares](/operating-systems/networking/protocols/nfs.md#nfs-vulnerabilities-)

 You may want to find [who/where you are](linux/id.md) first.

+👉 Multiple techniques may try to exploit [injection](linux/injection.md).
 </div><div>

 There are many **automated scripts** that will investigate usual places, services, files... that you may want to look at.
 You will still have to understand the output, dig into it...